kowalcj0/kowalcj0.github.io/content/2014/08/10/getting-the-brightness-control-to-work-on-lenovo-thinkpad-with-linux-mint-17-x64-installed-and-with-nvidia-quadro-k1000m-on-board.md

 Here's a list of things I did:

-- I've updated the bios to latest available version (G5ET99WW (2.59)) [Here's my tutorial how to upgrade it from a USB pendrive]({{< ref "/2014/08/09/create-a-bootable-usb-on-linux-mint-ububtu-pendrive-to-upgrade-lenovo-thinkpad-w530-bios.md" >}})
+- I've updated the bios to latest available version (G5ET99WW (2.59)) Read my [short tutorial on how to upgrade it from a USB pendrive]({{< ref "/2014/08/09/create-a-bootable-usb-on-linux-mint-ububtu-pendrive-to-upgrade-lenovo-thinkpad-w530-bios" >}})
 - Generated a new `xorg.conf` using "NVIDIA X Server Settings -> X Server Display Configuration -> Save to X Configuration file"
 - Then added `EnableBrightnessControl=1` to the device section in `/etc/X11/xorg.conf`: